simonduane/smart-estimation/docs/explanation.md

 # Python module `smart_meters.py`

+The following narrative is offered as some kind of commentary on what does what, sometimes on how it does it, and occasionally even on why it does it.
+A single file of free text is less constraining than comments in code, and I can make the naive assumption that the reader has probably read what comes before, and probably hasn't read what comes after.

 ## A note on JSON format

 This is used to specify the structure of smart meter data.
 The Ovo API is what forced me to learn about JSON, in which data objects are represented by strings. https://www.w3schools.com/js/js_json_intro.asp seems to be as good a resource as any, and what I learned is summarised in the table, which shows how JSON entities map onto Python objects in my code: